Traditionally, bridal showers have been something associated with American weddings, but they're becoming increasingly popular in the UK.

 There’s something seriously satisfying about working up a sweat.
-We think it’s probably something to do with knowing how many calories you can consume afterwards, guilt-free.
-If you know the bride is an active gal then why not organise a dance class?
-Most studios offer package deals for group, and you could even perform what you’ve learnt on the big day!
+We think it’s probably something to do with knowing how many calories you can consume afterwards.

-Essential Kit: A pink velvet leotard for the bride, obviously
+Must Buy: A pink velvet leotard for the bride, obviously.

 Is your friendship often found to strengthen over a glass or two of vino?
-If so then wine tasting could be the perfect.
-Get your gaggle of girls (and maybe guys) together and head off to a vineyard or wine shop for the afternoon, to make your way through different types of reds, whites and rose options.
+If so, then wine tasting could be the perfect.
+Get your gaggle of your loved ones together and head off to a vineyard or wine shop for the afternoon, to make your way through different types of reds, whites and rose options.
 We know you’re meant to probably spit each taster out, but we won’t tell if you don’t.